When your focus is on caring for your patient’s day in day out, it can be easy to let your own health issues slip from your priorities.

 Staying well is important for both you and your patients, so it’s really important to get into good habits while you’re at dental school.
 Not only will this help take care of your own wellbeing, you’ll also avoid putting patients at risk.

-GDC guidance is clear that you should not try and assess your own health, or rely on another student’s or colleague’s assessment as to whether your health condition could pose a risk to patients and colleagues.
+Essentially, you should not try and assess your own health or rely on another student’s or colleague’s assessment as to whether your health condition could pose a risk to patients and colleagues.

 It’s important to seek independent and objective advice about your own health.
-Register with a GP and ask for advice from your doctor or occupational health department at university, or both, if you are worried about your health.
+Register with a Medical GP and ask for advice from your doctor or student health services at university if you are worried at all about your health.
 This includes mental health as well as physical.

 Dentistry is a stressful career, and this can begin at dental school.
 Good advice for dealing with stress is to get help early and be open about the issues you’re experiencing.